joshbegley/nyt-latest/README.md

-**Early dominance over Blackhawks falls apart in Wild's nailbiter win: 3 takeaways**\
+**Early dominance over Blackhawks falls apart in Wild's nail-biter win: 3 takeaways**\
 `After allowing just five shots in the first two periods, the Wild had to scramble to keep the lead against Chicago in a narrow 4-2 win.`\
 https://nytimes.com/athletic/6089947/2025/01/26/minnesota-wild-gustavsson-blackhawks-hynes/